ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme - v2.md

 source /opt/xilinx/xrt/setup.sh
 xbutil --version
 ```
-This will give output similar to:
+This will give the output similar to:
 ```
 XCLMGMT: 2.11.634
 ```